dairycultist/peanutbutter-vanilla-plus/README.md

     tools without even going underground.
 - Stripmining is just not fun
 - The game should be coherent

-minecraft mod that leans into the light medieval fantasy elements of Minecraft + loneliness (no other humans, they're all zombies at best), fleshing out existing mechanics without feeling bloated
+- lonely (no other humans, they're all zombies at best)

 new structures, new mobs (types of zombie, aggressive wildlife like wasps, piranhas, sharks), new blocks, not really new items tho

-Minecraft+

 ## Implemented

+*Some of the stuff here isn't actually implemented, and also not everything that's implemented is here (because it's planned to be removed), but I'll fix that when I fix that*

 > [!IMPORTANT]
 > Implemented features may be WIP and subject to change.